OneFourBrandon/BrandonBarkerWT1/_pages/about.md

 ---

 ## Conclusions
-My work term at CCS was an excellent opportunity to apply classroom knowledge in a real-world setting.
+My work term at CCS was an excellent opportunity to apply classroom knowledge such as AHW's operating systems course in a real-world setting.
 I learned not only technical skills but also how to communicate effectively in a professional IT environment.
 If someone were to summarize my experience, I would want them to say:
 *“This work term gave me hands-on IT support experience, strengthened my technical and professional skills, and helped me grow toward my future career in computing.”*